mikenewbuild/mikefallows/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/page.njk
-title: About Me
+title: About
-templateClass: tmpl-post
+templateClass: tmpl-page
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3

 ---
 I'm Mike.
 I like websites and I think the internet is magic.

 I founded [Newbuild Studio](https://newbuild.studio/) as a practice for my technical e-commerce consulting.
 It grew out of nearly 20 years of working as a designer and web developer for the retail, music and fashion industry.